Our Christian faith inspires our loving service in the world as the Body of Christ.

 Episcopalians are known for being deep thinkers, but at our best, we don't remain stuck in our heads.
-Our Christian faith inspires our loving service in the world as the Body of Christ.

-The Outreach Committee of the Church of the Good Shepherd creates welcoming, generous spaces that help people and families move from vulnerability to stability.
+The Outreach Team of the Church of the Good Shepherd creates welcoming, generous spaces that help people and families move from vulnerability to stability.
 We prioritize and support ministries among those beyond our membership, both locally and worldwide, addressing immediate needs while creatively looking for deeper solutions, and collaborating with groups that are already established and experienced in these areas.
 We approach this work with humility, love, and discernment, respecting the dignity of every human being.

 Lake Grove School: In an ongoing relationship with our local elementary school, we have provided books, school supplies, and Thanksgiving meal assistance to children and families in our community.